gevuong/Developer-Projects/HTMLEmail/additional_resources/NOTES.md

 6. Images have to be hosted remotely.

 7. Try to use "em" rather than "px" if you can.
-However, margin and padding are typically "px"
+However, margin and padding are typically "px".
+Edit: "em" does not really apply with older email clients...stick with "px" atm.

 - Ems are becoming increasingly popular in web documents due to scalability and their mobile-device-friendly nature. **However, I learned that some desktop emailers cannot recognize em format, like AOL Chrome on iOS.**